 - 1. Tree of attributes: On the left, there is an "Explorer-like" Tree View that displays the structure of the edited model.
 It has an associated vertical toolbar.
 All toolbar buttons and most of the corresponding Edit Menu commands refer to the currently selected attribute in the tree. - 2.
 Attribute: There are two entry fields in which you can name (or rename) the currently selected attribute and optionally provide its description. - 3.
-Scale of the currently selected attribute: You can either select an existing scale from a pull-down list, or press to open the Scale Editor.
-Notice that whenever the attribute's scale has been already defined, the list of scales contains only 'compatible' scales the ones having the same number of values. - 4.
+Scale of the currently selected attribute: You can either select an existing scale from a pulldown list, or press = to open the Scale Editor.
+Whenever the attribute's scale has been already defined, the list of scales contains only 'compatible' scales - the ones having the same number of values. - 4.
 Utility function of the currently selected aggregate attribute.
-There is a read-only field showing the current status of the function and the button F to invoke the Function Editor.
-Notice that these two are not available for basic attributes.
+There are three parts: a read-only field showing the current status of the function, the button F to invoke the Function Editor, and a field for entering an optional description of the function.
+The utility function area is not available for basic attributes.